Taku Tsumugi: Visuals

 While her aesthetic is, according to Rachel Thorn, within the "visual grammar of shōjo manga", Tsumugi is credited with creating new forms of expression within this aesthetic.
 Tsumugi uses experimentation with form in order in order to create multi-layered depictions of the psychology of her characters.

 Her style is marked by placing empty space and, especially in Mabataki mo Sezu, vast landscapes in the center.
 There are hardly any close-ups of faces of characters in her work, often characters stand alone in a scenery.
-Tsumugi herself expressed in an interview that she enjoys drawing background scenery, as opposed to many other shōjo manga artists.
+Tsumugi expressed in an interview that she enjoys drawing background scenery, as opposed to many other shōjo manga artists.
 She adds sound words to background scenes taking place in the far distance.
 Thorn writes, "Delicate images are set against a stark white background.
 Readers get the feeling of viewing the action from afar, as if remembering some long-forgotten memory".
-Tsumugi conveys emotion through the placement of speech bubbles, the empty space around them and experimental page layouts with dissolving or overflowing panels.
+Tsumugi also conveys emotion through the placement of speech bubbles, the empty space around them and experimental page layouts with dissolving or overflowing panels.

 Rachel Thorn calls her use of light, white space and fluid page layouts "unprecedented" in shōjo manga.
 She been compared to fellow manga artist Ai Yazawa for her play with depth and layering.
 Critic Eiji Ōtsuka considers Tsumugi's experimentation with form in her work in the second half of the 1980s as the peak of a visual trend in shōjo manga that was established by the Year 24 Group in the 1970s.
 This trend weakened in the 1990s, as readers had problems understanding manga with a more experimental form and instead of this a visual trend called "flatness" emerged, as seen in the works of artists Kiriko Nananan, Erica Sakurazawa and Moyoco Anno.